w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 We are interested in that project, because we think the general idea is applicable and valuable to any blockchain-based solution who wants to reach a consumer market.
 This assumption was validated with the project [crowdlitoken.com](crowdlitoken.com): Users can invest into real estate with Swiss Francs.
 Once they are transferred their funds, their balance of Crowdlitoken is shown in Swiss Francs, where 1 Franc = 1 Crowdlitoken.
 Means - exactly what they have invested is shown as token-balance.
 Crowdlitoken runs on Ethereum - currently the high transaction fees are unbearable - this is another motivation to implement our solution on Polkadot.

 The scope for this initial grant is: Implement a parachain with a fully pegged stable-coin, synchronized via an off-chain worker with a fully pegging bank account.
 Incoming bank transactions (FIAT payments) and burning of stable-coins will trigger a sync, a token transfer does not trigger actions on the bank account.
 So transferring real funds to the bank account leads to a mint of new stable-coins.
 A burn triggers a "real" bank transaction from the pegging account to some other bank account.
 This concept is quite different to existing stable-coins like DAI, TrueUSD or Tether: Everybody with a bank account is able to attach his own bank account to his own para-chain or smart contract, and create his own stable-coin.
-But our focus is not the stable-coin - it is about a smooth technical solution for FIAT on- and off-ramping.
+But our focus is not the stable-coin - it is about providing a technical solution for FIAT on- and off-ramping.

 Another, more philosophical angle on the project:
-The banking system can be seen (not technically of course) as a ledger with a blocktime of 1 day (in best case), with a proof of authority and consensus between banks.
+The banking system can be seen (not technically of course) as a ledger with a blocktime of 1 day (in best case), with a proof of authority and consensus between banks, and the payment network acting as a "relay chain".
 We want to attach this ledger to the polkadot ecosystem - like it is done with other blockchain/parachain systems already.
 Value in FIAT should flow in & out of the para chains & relay chain seamlessly.
 Technically we make banking interfaces (APIs for getting balance & sending FIAT) compatible with Polkadot.

 ## Project Details